Are you a parent of Filipino descent who either:

 That is not to say the rules of sentence structure are not important.
 That can come with deeper academic learning.
 But for the purposes of learning and introducing some basic vocabulary and phrases, this is a good starting point and foundation to be using Tagalog that is relevant to your family.

-Everyday Tagalog for Parents is a way for you to pick up phrases to implement regularly and that are meaningful to the context of your daily life.
+Sama-Sama is a way for you to pick up words and phrases to implement regularly and that are meaningful to the context of your daily life.

 What makes this program unique as well is that it is a collection of Tagalog phrases that parents may use with their young children.
 They are grouped by theme and geared for parents with children ranging from toddler through elementary age.
 (However, this would work just as well for expectant parents or parents with babies because we do talk to our babies from the get go and it doesn’t hurt to get a jumpstart).